Introduction: Customize Plot Appearance

 with lines, which is only possible for continuous x-axes.
 You can do

-this using the connect.lines
+this using the connect_lines

 -argument:

-plot(dat_categorical, connect.lines = TRUE)
+plot(dat_categorical, connect_lines = TRUE)

 Categorical Predictors